kevinior/jupyter-pike-kernel/README.rst

-A simple IPython kernel for Pike
+A simple IPython kernel for the `Pike programming language <http://pike.lysator.liu.se>`_.

 This requires IPython 3.